Albert231/WebProject/README.md

     we wanted published based off our idea of how the website would look

+   * Adem started to code .css file for the style and editorial of the webpage and Abdoulaye and I (Albert Linares) started to code HTML/PHP file to displayh webpage.

 Date: 03/3/2019
 Members (present): Albert, Abdoulaye, Adem
 Time: 1 hour and 13 minutes